This week marks one month since the recent crisis began in Myanmar’s Rakhine state, forcing 430,000 Rohingya people to flee their homes.

 Yasmine knew the dangers of escaping, but felt she had no choice.
 Her only form of identification, a household registration card, was taken away by authorities and never replaced.
 No identification means no rights.
 The family’s only option was to leave.

 Now, trapped in a tiny room on the outskirts of Bangkok, they live in constant fear that the Thai authorities will arrest and deport them.

 Imran Mohammad, a 22-year old Rohingya man, fled from Myanmar at the age of 16 after his life was threatened.
 Arriving on Christmas Island by boat, Imran was then moved to Manus Island, where he has been imprisoned for more than three years.

 “I’m a refugee who refuses to surrender my hope”, says Iran.
 “I hold on to my belief in humanity and freedom.
 I never got the chance to attend school or university; these words in English are my own – painstakingly studied with limited resources.”

 Imran recently wrote an open letter to Malcolm Turnbull calling for freedom and safety for Rohingya refugees in offshore detention.

 The Myanmar Government should immediately end the violent crackdown on the Rohingya and amend or repeal the 1982 Burma Citizenship Law to provide the Rohingya people with full citizenship in the country.

-Bangladesh and other governments in Southeast Asia must ensure those fleeing violence and seeking protection, are granted access.
-Guaranteeing they will not be pushed back or arbitrarily detained and instead that all their rights will be respected.
+Bangladesh and other governments in Southeast Asia must grant access to those fleeing violence and seeking protection; guaranteeing they will not be pushed back or arbitrarily detained and instead that all their rights will be respected.